icon / 24x24 / ic24-trending-up

 Despite its size, Flynn Group is widely recognised for its unusually stable leadership team, with many senior executives having spent two decades or more within the organisation.
 Flynn attributes this longevity to a combination of alignment, trust and shared rewards

 “This is the ultimate team sport,” he says.
 “You have to select the right people, align on what you’re trying to accomplish, and make sure everyone shares generously in the value creation.”
-The group operates with a highly decentralised structure, granting autonomy to operators — a model that, Flynn believes, attracts and retains top talent.
+The group operates with a highly decentralized structure, granting autonomy to operators — a model that, Flynn believes, attracts and retains top talent.

-Asked to summarise the company’s philosophy, Flynn chooses three words: “caring, committed and persevering.”
+Asked to summarize the company’s philosophy, Flynn chooses three words: “caring, committed and persevering.”
 He adds: “This is a people business.
 If you don’t genuinely care, you won’t be good at it.
 And without commitment and perseverance, you simply won’t last.”

 Flynn Group’s ambitions increasingly extend beyond the US.
-The company now operates internationally in Australia and New Zealand, with Australia emerging as a key growth market.
+The company now operates globally in Australia and New Zealand, with Australia emerging as a key growth market.
 In late 2025, the group opened its second Wendy’s in Brisbane, setting all-time sales records for both opening day and opening week — a performance Flynn describes as “monstrous.”

 Looking ahead to 2026, the strategy remains characteristically disciplined.
 “First and foremost, we have to run our existing business well,” Flynn says.
 “If we’re not doing that, everything else needs to stop.”
 Assuming that foundation is solid, the group plans to accelerate international growth, continue expanding Planet Fitness, and build out its new Flynn Growth platform, including significant development of the Seven Brew coffee brand.